 Final Thoughts about Walking Across the Border to Tijuana

 For most visitors, taking the trolley or parking on the U.S. side of the border and walking to Tijuana is the safest and most convenient option.
 This way, you don’t have to worry about buying Mexican auto insurance and driving in a foreign country.
 Crossing the border on foot is often faster than driving across as well.

 once you arrive in Tijuana, you can easily get around the city using taxis, Uber, and collectives.
 The main touristy areas of Tijuana are also pretty walkable.
 You don’t really need a vehicle to enjoy the city.

 If you decide that you’d rather have your own transportation, check out my guide: How to Drive to Tijuana.

-If you fall in love with Tijuana like I did, and you want to move there, you can read my guide: Moving to Tijuana as an American.
+If you fall in love with Tijuana like I did, and you want to move there, you can read my guide: Living in Tijuana as an American.

 Have you made the walk to Tijuana recently?
-Share your experience in the comments below!
+Share your experience and tips in the comments below!

 More Tijuana Guides from Where The Road Forks